swiftlang/swift-driver/README.md

 $ swift test --parallel
 ```

-Integration tests are costly to run and are disable by default.
+Integration tests are costly to run and are disabled by default.
 Enable them
 using `SWIFT_DRIVER_ENABLE_INTEGRATION_TESTS` environment variable.
 In Xcode,
 you can set this variable in the scheme's test action.